A PDF copy of the IMM Bylaws is available here. The full text is provided below.

 a.
 Size and membership.
 The Executive Committee (EC) shall consist of no fewer than five (5) members.
 In composing the EC, the IMM shall prioritize inclusive and equitable representation of race, gender, class, ability, and sexual orientation; rank, subfield, and institutional positions; diverse international locations; and varied approaches to interpretive research.

 b.
 Term of service.
 Each member serves one 3-year term.
-Terms should be staggered, with 2 members rotating off each year.
-Individuals shall not serve more than TWO terms consecutively WITH ONE EXCEPTION: a member may serve a seventh consecutive year if it is necessary to complete a term as EC Chair.
-An individual who wishes to rejoin the EC, and is invited to (per Section 1e below) could rotate back on after a break of one 3-year term.
+Terms should be staggered, to preserve continuity while also bringing in new members.
+Individuals shall not serve more than THREE terms consecutively WITH ONE EXCEPTION: a member may serve an additional consecutive year if it is necessary to complete a term as EC Chair.
+An individual who wishes to rejoin the EC could rotate back on after a break of one 3-year term.

 c.
 Policy-setting.
 The EC is responsible for program planning for the RG and setting policies, as needed, including amending these by-laws.
 Members of the EC may be called upon to support the activities for which the Chair has lead responsibility.